ViBlog/autovalues/autovalue-gson-extension.md

-# How to divide by 2 your Json parsing time while coding less.
+# Divide by two your JSON parsing time

-As seen previously, [AutoValue][autovalue-dubedout] is a library written by Google that help us to avoid writing all the boiler plate of value objects.
-A great thing is that it's possible to create extensions for it and [AutoValue-Gson from Ryan Harter][auto-value-gson] is a great example on how to simplify your developpers life.
+As seen previously, [AutoValue][autovalue-dubedout] is a library written by Google that helps us to avoid writing all the boilerplate of value objects.
+The great thing is that it's possible to create extensions for it and [AutoValue-Gson from Ryan Harter][auto-value-gson] is a great example on how to simplify your developer's life.

 # Setup your build.gradle
-First you need to setup your build.gradle files.
+First, you need to setup your build.gradle files.

 root/build.gradle
 ```